 But more recently, information has been coming out to discredit the reliability of results for the program.

 Two scholars, William E. Tumner and James W. Chapman, have written a paper contesting the validity of the program– calling it “Reading Recovery®: Distinguishing Myth from Reality.”

 They concluded that about 30 percent of students who begin Reading Recovery® do not complete the program and do not perform significantly better than control students.
 Tumner and Chapman say that results reported in favor of the program are probably inflated due to the careful selection of the students used in the study.
-Another possibility to why the original study was deemed “successful” was because the one-on-one instruction is going to be more successful than group learning no matter what the subject.
+Another possibility as to why the original study was deemed “successful” was because the one-on-one instruction is going to be more successful than group learning no matter what the subject.

 The researchers also pointed out that the program encourages students to use context when trying to figure out a word.
 For example, using pictures or the words around it to guess what the desired word says.
 As you can gather, guessing is not an effective way to improve a child’s literacy skills.